ccckmit/wikidown/README.md

 You may edit it in SSL mode, but only view in HTTP mode.

 You should login first before edit any page.
-The default account is 'root', default password is 'root', too !
+The default account is 'root', default password is '123' !

 ## Host